hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ## Output:
 NA

+## Troubleshooting:
+### Error message: No file is found in distribution folder
+Please make sure the distribution path is not empty.

+### Error message: Failed to list publishing credentials.
+Please retry first, if it does not work, please check your Azure account and make sure this account can use [this api](https://learn.microsoft.com/en-us/rest/api/appservice/web-apps/list-publishing-credentials#code-try-0).
+You can test it in the right side of the page.

+### Error message: Remote service error, upload failed.
+Please wait for a while before retrying.

+### Error message: Failed to deploy zip file.
+Please check the log output and try to upload the files located in your .deployment folder which is in your distribution folder according to the guidelines in [this link](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=kudu-ui).

+### Error message: Failed to check deployment status.
+This error can be ignored if the deployment is already successful.
+You can check the deploy status by visiting `Deployment - Deployment center - Logs` in the Azure portal.

 # azureFunctions/deploy
 This action will upload and deploy the project to Azure Functions.
 The parameter `workingDirectory` can be removed if you want to run this command in the project root.